“What, then, shall we say in response to these things? If God is for us, who can be against us?” Romans 8:31

 The book of Romans was written by the apostle Paul to help both Jews and Gentiles understand Jesus’ saving work.
 This book unpacks Jesus’ death, burial, and resurrection to help Christians hold onto the hope we have.

 In Romans 8 Paul makes some incredible claims about the implications of Jesus’ work.
 There is NO condemnation for those in Christ (Romans 8:1) and NOTHING can separate us from God’s love (Romans 8:28).
-He telling us not to look at what is temporarily in front of us, rather to look to what is eternal.
+In essence, Paul is telling us not to look at what is temporarily in front of us, but rather to look to what is eternal.

-To help us better understand the meaning of Romans 8:31 we are going to break this verse down into three separate parts.
-This will help see exactly what the Bible is communicating to us and how it flows together.
+This verse holds both significant theological statements and practical implications for our faith today.
+To help us better understand the Romans 8:31 meaning we are going to break this verse down into two separate parts.
+This will help us see exactly what the Bible is communicating to us and how it flows together.

 The opening of this verse links what Paul is about to say to what he just said.
 This is why context is so important.
 If we ignore the surrounding verses we can miss the depth of what the Bible has for us.